How to Write and Update Your Employee Handbook For 2021 + Templates

 Employee Handbook Templates

 If you came to this article to download the handbook templates, here they are:

 - Are You Legally Required to Have an Employee Handbook?

 - 20 Reasons You May Need To Update Your Employee Handbook

 What is an Employee Handbook?

-In this section, we explain the importance of a good employee handbook.
 Firstly, it’s essential for smooth operations.
 It should be the go-to authority for policies.
-Secondly, it’s critical for more than new hire training.
-It expresses formal policies.
-It is the first place to look for legal clarification, for instance.
+Secondly, it’s critical for new hire training.
+As such, it should be the first place to look for legal clarification.
 Thirdly, you can use it to showcase your company culture.